intuited/legendlore/readme.md

     >>> from legendlore.repl import *
     >>> from legendlore import Spells, Monsters
-    >>> from legendlore import predicates as p

 Currently, only the spells and monsters aspects of the database are properly implemented.

 ### Usage

+One of the most common lookups is made convenient via the `sp` function, which provides convenient access to spell information in the author's preferred format:

+    In [176]: sp('eldritch blast')
+    * Eldritch Blast A/120'/I (0:Wl)
+      " A beam of crackling energy streaks toward a creature within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 1d10 force damage.
+      " The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level. you can direct the beams at the same target or at different ones.
+Make a separate attack roll for each beam.

+More specific information can be gleaned using the API.
 A basic query can give us a list of all level 9 spells in the game:

     >>> s.where(level=9).print()

+The `s` object is imported from `legendlore.repl`; it's a list-like object (with some added methods) that contains all of the spells in the game.

-For example, to list all level 4 Bard spells, sorted by level:
+To list all level 4 Bard spells, sorted by level:

     >>> s.where(level=4, classes=p.in_('Bard')).sorted('level')
     [Spell(Compulsion A/30'/C<=1m (4:B)),